 One of the great New York experiences is riding the world-famous Staten Island Ferry.
 A round trip is free.

 Ferries also run to a variety of other locations.
 Check the NYDOT website for schedules and prices.

 04 of 06

 New York can be an expensive city, with pricey admission fees and tours that will challenge your travel budget.
-While it's difficult to list every free opportunity in a city this large, here are 10 ideas to get you started.
+Yet, there are free opportunities for sight-seeing and visiting museums and attractions.
 Some of the best New York experiences won't cost you a dime.

 05 of 06

 It's possible to tour New York and eat very expensive food during your entire visit if you stick to the tourist haunts.
 But most of us want to experience the destination we've spent time and money to visit, and that includes sampling the traditional foods.
 It can be done with some careful planning.

 If you're a vegetarian (or if you enjoy a good meatless meal sometimes), check out Happy Cow's Vegetarian Guide, an excellent compendium of places and prices that will suit most tight budgets.

 ChowHound.com provides links to restaurants in a fairly wide area of New York and New Jersey.
 A message board shows diner impressions of various establishments.